LordZeusIsBack/musical-sniffle/README.md

 # Therapy Chatbot Backend (FastAPI)

-FastAPI backend for a privacy-aware therapy chatbot that **does not store raw conversation text**.
+FastAPI backend for a privacy-aware therapy chatbot using locally hosted LLMs via Ollama, that **does not store raw conversation text**.
 It only stores:
 - pseudonymous user identifiers
 - emotional state vectors (`[d, sh, s, a]`)
 - minimal conversation metadata (title + timestamps)